-On January 1, 2023, we adopted Financial Accounting Standards Board (FASB) ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements, which replaces the incurred loss impairment methodology from previous U.S. GAAP with the Current Expected Credit losses model (CECL).
+On January 1, 2023, we adopted Financial Accounting Standards Board (FASB) ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements.
 The CECL model utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses on financial instruments at the time the asset is originated or acquired.
-We estimate expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-This updated guidance applies to (i) loans, accounts receivable, trade receivables, and other financial assets measured at amortized cost, and (ii) loan commitments and other off-balance sheet credit exposures.
+We estimate, and revise when necessary, expected credit losses for financial assets held at the reporting date primarily based on the utilization of an aging schedule.
+Additional factors include historical experience and the financial condition of our customers.
+This updated guidance applies to our receivables, including trade and note receivables, and other financial assets measured at amortized cost.
 The adoption of this standard update did not have a material impact on our Condensed Consolidated Financial Statements.